The Colosseum at Caesars Palace

-The Colosseum at Caesars Palace is a theater located on the Las Vegas Strip in Las Vegas, Nevada, United States.
+The Colosseum at Caesars Palace is a theater located on the Las Vegas Strip in Paradise, Nevada, United States.
 It is the main entertainment venue for Caesars Palace.

 The venue opened in 2003 and has an estimated seating capacity of 4,100 spectators.
 Its design is inspired by the architecture of ancient Rome along with aspects of contemporary architecture.
-The cost of the theater was $108 million, becoming the most expensive entertainment venue in Las Vegas, beating the "O" Theater at the Bellagio Las Vegas.
+The cost of the theater was $108 million, becoming the most expensive entertainment venue in Las Vegas at the time, beating the "O" Theater at the Bellagio Las Vegas.